shervinea/cheatsheet-translation/fr/cs-230-deep-learning-tips-and-tricks.md

 **34. Transfer learning ― Training a deep learning model requires a lot of data and more importantly a lot of time.
 It is often useful to take advantage of pre-trained weights on huge datasets that took days/weeks to train, and leverage it towards our use case.
 Depending on how much data we have at hand, here are the different ways to leverage this:**

 &#10230; Apprentissage de transfert ― Entraîner un modèle d'apprentissage profond requière beaucoup de données et beaucoup de temps.
 Il est souvent utile de profiter de coefficients pre-entraînés sur des données énormes qui ont pris des jours/semaines pour être entraînés, et profiter de cela pour notre cas.
-Selon la quantité de données que l'on a sous la main, voici différentes manières d'utiliser cette methode :
+Selon la quantité de données que l'on a sous la main, voici différentes manières d'utiliser cette méthode :

 <br>